andrejcremoznik/WordPressBP/readme.md

 **IMPORTANT: The post-receive hook runs Compass to compile CSS.
 Make sure Compass is installed on the remote.**

+### Recommended plugins for developers

+**PLUGIN RULE #1: Do not use plugins if doing it by yourself is reasonable!**

+You don't need plugins for sliders, lightboxes, social widgets etc. and you certainly don't want plugins not being actively developed.

+These plugins here, however, bring so much added value, that not using them (provided you need them of course) would be just dumb.

+* [Advanced Custom Fields](http://wordpress.org/plugins/advanced-custom-fields/) - custom fields for posts
+* [Polylang](http://wordpress.org/plugins/polylang/) - everything you need for multilingual sites
+* [WordPress SEO](http://wordpress.org/plugins/wordpress-seo/) - SEO metadata for posts, sitemap…
+* [WP-PageNavi](http://wordpress.org/plugins/wp-pagenavi/) - numbered pagination for archives
+* [Redirect Editor](http://wordpress.org/plugins/redirect-editor/) - need to 301 redirect a URL?
+* [Ninja Forms](http://wordpress.org/plugins/ninja-forms/) - works fairly well for forms

 ## Attribution

 WordPressBP comes with [Normalize.css by Nicolas Gallagher](https://github.com/necolas/normalize.css)